yiulau/ift6266/_posts/2016-02-10-first-post.markdown

 categories: jekyll update
 ---

+I do not have a lof of experience with the more advanced OOP features of Python or with NUMPY, so I spent some time reading up on the documentation.
+Then I spent a lot of time trying to install theano on my computer and on clusters to which I have access.
+Since I do not have GPUs locally, I looked into SSH tunneling to interact with compute nodes on clusters using Jupyter notebook.
+This last attempt wasn't successful.
+A lot of time was also spent on setting up this blog using Jekyll.

 This is the first post.

 I have done some exploratory analysis of the dataset at hand.
 [This](https://github.com/yiulau/ift6266/blob/master/exploratory_analysis.ipynb)